suprajasridhara/scion/doc/protocols/sigprefixlist/PublishingListNode.md

 - [go/pcn/internal](../../../go/pln/internal): It contains functionality internal to the PLN and required for its functioning.
     - [plncmn](../../../go/pln/internal/plncmn): performs actions common to all blocks of the PLN.
 It initializes the network, establishes a connection to SCIOND, initializes an instance of the messenger and registers handlers.
 Additionally it saves some state to be used by other packages.
     - [plncrypto](../../../go/pln/internal/plncrypto): this is a  wrapper for [go/pkg/trust](../../../go/pkg/trust)
-    - [plnmsgr](../../../go/pln/internal/plnmsgr):this is a wrapper for [go/pkg/infra](../../../go/pkg/infra) and also stores an intance of the messenger
+    - [plnmsgr](../../../go/pln/internal/plnmsgr):this is a wrapper for [go/pkg/infra](../../../go/pkg/infra) and also stores an instance of the messenger
     - [sqlite](../../../go/pln/internal/sqlite): handles all database operations for the PLN

 The other folders are meant for communication with other services in the protocol.
 They also contain the handlers for various messages.